turingschool/curriculum/source/projects/headcount.markdown

 A call to this method with an unknown grade should raise a `UnknownDataError`.

-The method returns a hash grouped by year referencing percentaces by subject all as three digit floats.
+The method returns a hash grouped by year referencing percentages by subject all as three digit floats.

 *Example*: